DevFlex-AI/Devflex-AI/README.md

 ## `$ whoami`

-I'm a full-stack developer who cares deeply about **performance**, **architecture clarity**, and **systems that scale gracefully under pressure**.
-I like to work close to the metal — studying Git internals, stress-testing infrastructure, and shipping software that's built to last.
+I'm a full-stack developer who loves building finding bugs and then sometime when i feel like it troll vibe coders.
+I feel proud of myself and who i became since i started coding 2-4 years ago.
+I only publish repos i gonna need later so in my gihtub repos aren't all my project infact there onnly about 7% of my true project the rest is somewhere hidden so just so you know if my repos aren't impressive.

-My workflow lives at the intersection of clean frontend engineering, robust backend design, and intelligent automation.
+My life lives at the intersection of clean frontend engineering, robust backend design, and intelligent automation.

 ---